Your Child’s Development 18-36 Months

 • Your child can jump off the bottom step or a few inches forward.

-• Your child can catch a ball using two arms.
+• Your child can kick a ball and catch a ball using two arms.

 • Your child can walk up or down stairs with both feet on each step without holding on.